onnx/working-groups/safety-related-profile/documents/needs.md

 ### NEED XXX: `Support for change management`

 #### Description
-The model designer and model implementer need to manage changes done on the model: all changes to the model must be tracked and linked to requirements.
+The model designers and implementers need to manage changes done on the model: all changes to the model must be tracked and linked to requirements.
 Model versions must be managed.

 ### NEED XXX: `Support for model integrity`